misterfish/stick/README.md

 # performance

-Stick is fast.
-See here for a benchmark of our factory example.
+Stick is fast. (@todo link benchmark)

 Though it initially depended on Ramda, we have decided to eliminate that dependency by reimplementing many of the functions.
 While profiling the WebGL example we found that even trivial functions like `R.flip` and `R.tap` are surprisingly expensive.

-This really only becomes an issue in critical loops -- an inner loop of a socket or server, an animation, a particle system where lots of objects are spawned per second, WebGL.
-For cases like these, see below.
+This really only becomes an issue in critical loops with millions of iterations per second.

 It is true that `a | b` compiles to three function calls, whereas `b (a)` is only one.
 But this is almost certainly not going to affect your app.
 Your JS